hackclub/highway/app/views/guides/custom-devboard.md

 If you are working with the RP2040, you should use the `ABM8-272-T3` (12 MHz crystal) due to it being tested in various conditions (such as varying temperatures) and found to be steady.

-Additionally, depending on the voltage given to the MCU a resistor should be placed from the output for the crystal from the MCU to prevent too much current.
-If you are using 3.3 volts, you should have 1k Ω of resistance.
+Additionally, depending on the voltage given to the MCU a resistor should be placed from the output for the crystal from the MCU to prevent too much current from going to the crystal.
+The amount of resistance can vary depending on your setup, so please look at the documentation!

 Next, the load capacitance for the crystal should be split among the input and output pins, with the total being calculated as: (C2*C3)/(C2+C3).
 This total should be slightly under the load capacitance because of natural capacitance (`parasitic capacitance`) between components when under current (due to magnetic fields).
 Assuming around 3pF of extra capacitance should be fine ***if you keep your traces short and direct when routing***